Save on raw materials through circular business

 Rules and regulations

 As a business owner, you must comply with certain laws and regulations regarding circular business.
-For example, the EU introduced a ban on disposable plastics on 3 July 2021, including cutlery and plates.
-And since July 2023, you can no longer give plastic cups and meal packaging to your customers free of charge.
+For example, in the EU there is a ban on disposable plastic items, such as cutlery and plates.
+You can also no longer give plastic cups and meal packaging to your customers free of charge.
+Not even for on-site consumption.
 In addition, you must provide a reusable alternative.
-Since 2024, you also cannot use disposable packaging for any food and beverages that are consumed onsite.

 Van Haren says additional rules have been introduced to promote the reuse of natural resources.
-In a growing number of sectors and industries, for example, manufacturers are required to pay for waste collection and disposal.
-“This applies, for example, to the textile since 2023.
-Textile manufacturers are now responsible for collecting, reusing, recycling, and waste processing of their products, and they also cover the costs of waste management.
-We have already been using this system for items such as batteries.”
+In a growing number of sectors and industries, for example, manufacturers must pay for waste collection and disposal.
+“This applies, for example, to the textile .
+Textile manufacturers are responsible for collecting, reusing, recycling, and waste processing of their products, and they also cover the costs of waste management.
+We also have this system for producers of batteries and accumulators.”

 Grants and tax benefits